marcojak/MTAdmob/MTAdmob/readme.txt

   Visual Studio will tell you which packages you need to install.

 Release Notes
+Version 1.6.4
+Fixed issue with ADs request on Android
+Replaced string consts for content rating filter

+Version 1.6.3
+Fixed missing events for rewarded video on Android

 Version 1.6.2
 Updated GooglePlayServices.Ads.Lite to 120.2.0
 Updated Xamarin.AndroidX.Annotation to 1.2.0